direct to content

 The ship

-The d'Eenigheid was a Dutch snow (snaw or snauw) ship, built by the Middelburgse Commercie Compagnie (MCC).
-The construction of the vessel started in 1755, with the re-use of the keel from the Grenadier, a frigate of the MCC, and was then put on halt for a couple of years.
+The Eenigheid was a Dutch snow (snauw) ship, built by the Middelburgse Commercie Compagnie (MCC, a trading company from Zeeland).
+The construction of the vessel started in 1755, with the re-use of the keel of the Grenadier, a frigate of the MCC, and was then put on halt for a couple of years.
 In 1758 the vessel was launched and it was finished for its first journey in 1759.

 The Vrouw Maria, found in the Baltic Sea, was also a snow ship and probably had similar characteristics.
-The ship, also Dutch, was in 1748 refitted and rigged as a koff.
+The ship, also Dutch, was refitted in 1748 and rigged as a koff.
 She sank in 1771.

 Slave ship